Celebrate with a bang

 Younger kids love to watch bubbles grow when vinegar is added to baking soda.

 You can glam up this simple science experiment by adding glitter or confetti to the baking soda.
 To do this, mix together baking soda and glitter or confetti in a shallow bowl (be sure to use plastic confetti, not paper).
 When kids add drops of vinegar with droppers to the soda mixture, it will produce sparkling bubbles.
-If you don’t have droppers, kids can pour droplets of vinegar over the baking soda from cups.

 Christmas crackers may be traditional accompaniments for a celebratory Christmas dinner but they’re equally as fun for New Year’s Eve.
 These brightly wrapped cylinders are pulled apart, breaking the cracker open with a popping sound.
 Be sure to check the prizes inside before purchase to get kid-friendly items (most boxes of crackers have a description on the back of the box).
-Here is one option.